Azure/dev-spaces/samples/BikeSharingApp/README.md

 1. **[Use your public endpoint in the cloud to privately debug backend code that’s running on your local dev machine.](https://aka.ms/devspaces/connect)** This minimizes what you need to set up on your dev machine – the only thing you need to run on your machine is the microservice you’re working on and your preferred dev tools, no need to set up mocks or simulators.
 You don’t even need Kubernetes YAML or Docker configuration to do this, and you won’t affect the currently deployed app or anyone who’s using the AKS cluster.

 1. **[Combine GitHub Actions with Dev Spaces in a pull request review.](https://aka.ms/devspaces/pr-flow)** You can use GitHub Actions to automatically deploy to a new sandbox whenever a pull request is opened so that your team can review a live version of the app that includes your pull request changes – all before that code is merged into your main branch!
 As a bonus, team members such as product managers and designers can become part of the review process during early stages of development.

+1. **[Debug and iterate code directly in AKS.](https://docs.microsoft.com/azure/dev-spaces/quickstart-netcore)** This is similar to the first scenario, except this mode enables a *higher fidelity development and testing experience* by helping you build and run a container image directly in AKS.
+Dev Spaces can help you generate Docker and Kubernetes assets.